Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 ##Jetison
 ###+Ve Points:

-- Resturant Cal:
+- Restaurant Cal:
-	- customized tip is a pluse - though illogical.
+	- customized tip is a plus - though illogical.
-	- calculating total cost for all - also usless its the thing written on the reciept already :)
+	- calculating total cost for all - also useless its the thing written on the receipt already :)
 	- the use of writeline,readline to halt the program.

 - How lucky is your computer:
 	- the use of writeline,readline to halt the program.

 ###-Ve Points:
-- Resturant Cal:
+- Restaurant Cal:
-	- The Hard coded tax % , you should have read it , its diffrent from one resturant to another.
+	- The Hard coded tax % , you should have read it , its different from one restaurant to another.
-	- customized tip is a pluse - though illogical.
+	- customized tip is a plus - though illogical.
 	- Calculating total tax ?
 	- forgot to calculate service costs
 	- very bad looking code :D